mmmake-gmbh/terraform-provider-pinto/docs/data-sources/dns_zones.md

 ## Argument Reference

 ## Attributes Reference

+In addition to all the arguments above, the following attributes are exported.

 - `id` - (String) The ID of the retrieved zones list
 - `zones` - (Zones) A list of zones available at this provider, environment combination.
 See [Zones](#zones) for details.